Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 - The Region in which you place your infrastructure impacts costs and, depending on where your end users live, latency.
 - Tenancy enabled in a VPC forces everything resource in the vpc to be in dedicated instances.
 - AWS provides load balancers to achieve high availability, fault-tolerance, and scaling, and also custom Amazon VPCs where two subnets can be configured, each in a separate Availability Zone which creates a Multi-AZ design.
+- You cannot alter or modify the CIDR block of a deployed Amazon VPC, so it is better to pick a CIDR block that has more IP addresses than needed
+-  the CIDR range used in Amazon VPC must not overlap or cause a conflict with the CIDR block in the on-premises data center.

 # VPC
 VPC is an isolated network that you create in the AWS Cloud, consist of: VPC name + CIDR + Region